cortexlabs/nucleus/README.md

 To avoid overriding essential metadata, please refrain from specifying the following extra keys: `asctime`, `levelname`, `message`, `labels`, and `process`.
 When used with a Cortex cluster, log lines greater than 5 MB in size will be ignored.

-## Replica parallelism
+## Nucleus parallelism

-Replica parallelism can be configured with the following fields in the Nucleus configuration:
+Nucleus server parallelism can be configured with the following fields in the Nucleus configuration:

-* `processes_per_replica` (default: 1): Each replica runs a web server with `processes_per_replica` processes.
+* `processes_per_replica` (default: 1): Each Nucleus runs a web server with `processes_per_replica` processes.
 For Nucleus servers with multiple CPUs, using 1-3 processes per unit of CPU generally leads to optimal throughput.
 For example, if `cpu` is 2, a value between 2 and 6 `processes_per_replica` is reasonable.
 The optimal number will vary based on the workload's characteristics and the CPU compute request for the Nucleus server.

 * `threads_per_process` (default: 1): Each process uses a thread pool of size `threads_per_process` to process requests.
 For applications that are not CPU intensive such as high I/O (e.g. downloading files) or GPU-based inference, increasing the number of threads per process can increase throughput.
 For CPU-bound applications such as running your model inference on a CPU, using 1 thread per process is recommended to avoid unnecessary context switching.
 Some applications are not thread-safe, and therefore must be run with 1 thread per process.

-`processes_per_replica` * `threads_per_process` represents the total number of requests that your replica can work on concurrently.
-For example, if `processes_per_replica` is 2 and `threads_per_process` is 2, and the replica was hit with 5 concurrent requests, 4 would immediately begin to be processed, and 1 would be waiting for a thread to become available.
-If the replica were hit with 3 concurrent requests, all three would begin processing immediately.
+`processes_per_replica` * `threads_per_process` represents the total number of requests that your Nucleus server can work on concurrently.
+For example, if `processes_per_replica` is 2 and `threads_per_process` is 2, and the Nucleus server gets hit with 5 concurrent requests, 4 would immediately begin to be processed, and 1 would be waiting for a thread to become available.
+If the Nucleus server were to be hit with 3 concurrent requests, all three would begin processing immediately.

 ## Models